ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/3rd Level/Anti-Psychic Wave.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You create an anti-psychic wave to interrupt all psycasts currently in progress.
-For every psycast within range, its caster must make a Wisdom saving throw.
+For every active psycast within range, its caster must make a Wisdom saving throw.
 On a failure, their psycast is interrupted and ends prematurely.
 On a success, nothing happens.
 - **Upcasting**:
 	- You cannot upcast this psycast.